 As we all know, communication is a two-way street.
-In this episode, I am going to discuss communication tips that nannies should consider as well as some specific ideas that parents can use to ensure they are clearly communicating with their nanny (or sitter).
+In this article, we’ll cover communication tips that nannies should consider, as well as some specific ideas that parents can use to ensure they are clearly communicating with their nanny (or sitter).

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!

-First, I’ll cover some ideas that nannies can use to contribute to clear communication happening, and then I will cover several of the things that families can do to ensure that clear communication is happening as well.
+First, we’ll cover some ideas that nannies can use to contribute to clear communication, and then we’ll cover several of the things that families can do to ensure that clear communication is happening as well.

 Nannies, you can help to facilitate clear communication with your families by doing the following: